vecna/trackmap/README.md

 The TrackMap project is research by [Claudio ࿓  vecna](https://twitter.com/sniffjoke), developed with [Tactical Tech](http://www.tacticaltech.org), as part of the [MyShadow](http://myshadow.org) project.

-*When you access the national media from your country, your Internet connection is being tracked by multiple third parties.
+*When you access media websites from your country, your Internet connection is being tracked by multiple third parties.
 And this happens constantly*.
 That's what we aim to illustrate.

 Our aim is to show where our data travels when we visit our favorite news websites through a visualization.
 We are currently looking for people to collaborate with in various countries in the world which would make this project possible.

 ## You, your country and the code

-This repository contains the script and the data source needed to generate our needed data.
+This repository contains the software and data source required to track online trackers.

-The collection of data needs to happen in a distributed way, _which means that the script needs to run from each of the selected countries_.
-This is important because the network and the trackers behave differently based on the provenience country of the user.
+The collection of data needs to happen in a distributed way, _which means that the software needs to run from each of the selected countries_.
+This is important because the network and the trackers behave differently based on the specific country of the user.

-### Is it your country analyzed in TrackMap ?
+### Is your country analyzed in TrackMap ?

 If the answer is **NO**: two reasons are possible:

-  * No one has review or created the **media list**, check in [this directory](https://github.com/vecna/trackmap/tree/master/verified_media) and look at the expected format on the bottom of the page.
-An unverified media list [can be present here](https://github.com/vecna/trackmap/tree/master/unverified_media_list), if is not, sent to us an email at **trackmap** at **tacticaltech** dot **org** (because we have some not refined list usable as starter) of provide to us list from your own.
+  * No one has reviewed or created the **media list**, check in [this directory](https://github.com/vecna/trackmap/tree/master/verified_media) and look at the expected format at the bottom of the page.
+An unverified media list [can be present here](https://github.com/vecna/trackmap/tree/master/unverified_media_list), if not, sent us an email at **trackmap** at **tacticaltech** dot **org** (because we have some not refined list usable as starter) or provide us a list.

-  * No one has yet runs the script from your country: In this case, read the sections below
+  * No one has run the software from your country yet: In this case, read the sections below

-If the answer is **YES**: perfect, this mean that someone has already run the script: you can still help, because different ISP and different Geographical locations in a country brings different results, having multiple feedback can be useful for further analysis and comparison.
+If the answer is **YES**: perfect, this means that someone has already run the software: you can still help, because different ISP and different Geographical locations in a country brings different results, having multiple feedback can be useful for further analysis and comparison.

-### How you can help ?
+### How can you help ?

 If you're a **Media aware citizen**, we need a reliable media list for every country.
-In the chapter above is explained what is important, use git to help us or open an issue.
+What is important is explained above above, use git to help us or open an issue.

-If you're a **Linux user** you can help running the script and collecting result from your country.
-Is needed a distributed effort, because the Internet is perceived differenty from different location.
-You can run the script explained below, and it will automatically send the results to our hidden service.
+If you're a **Linux user** you can help run the software and collect results from your country.
+A distributed effort is required, because the Internet works differenty in different locations.
+You can run the software explained below, and it will automatically send the results to our server.

 ### Use the test script

 The procedure reported use an apt-get based system (Debian/Ubuntu etc), and a couple of experimental option (Vagrant and Docker)
-**RUN THIS TESTS VIA Tor IS POINTLESS**: because the important data are obtained via traceroute, and works in a lower level than Tor (also works in UDP, that cannot be anonymised), so if you don't feel safe, just don't contribute. anyway no personal information are collected, your computer is just used to see "how your ISP connects citizen like you"
+**RUN THIS TESTS VIA Tor IS POINTLESS**: because the important data is obtained via traceroute, and works in a lower level than Tor (also works in UDP, that cannot be anonymised), so if you don't feel safe, just don't contribute.
+Anyhow no personal information is collected, your computer is just used to see "how your ISP connects citizens like you"

 Tor is used when the script has completed the collection, because we anonymize the users interacting with us.

 ### Ubuntu automation

-only tested in Ubuntu (may work in other distribution, but is untested) Create a directory to store the project files and change directory there:
+Only tested in Ubuntu (might work in other distributions, but is currently untested) Create a directory to store the project files and change directory there:

     mkdir trackmap